-We have spoken to people throughout Otago to get an idea of what's important for Otago's future.
-Otago's resources support a wide range of values for our communities, and we'll need to work together to guide the region's prosperity and development.
+We have spoken to people throughout Otago to get an idea of what is important for Otago's future.
+Predictably, Otago's resources support a wide range of values for our communities, and we'll need to work together to guide Otago's prosperity and development.

-Partnership with Kāi Tahu is a vital part of this collaborative effort.
+The Treaty partnership between the Crown and Kāi Tahu is a vital part of this collaborative effort.
 Kāi Tahu have been kaitiaki for Otago's resources for hundreds of years, and we value their guidance and input.